Limit Theorems for Fr\'echet Mean Sets: Topological Preliminaries

-so the desired inequality holds for $a > 0$ with $c_\varepsilon$ given by the right-hand side.
-Since this quantity is greater than $1$, it is clear that the desired inequality continues to hold for $a=0$ with this choice of $c_\varepsilon$. \end{proof}
+so the desired inequality holds for $a > 0$ with $c_{r,\varepsilon}$ given by the right-hand side.
+Since this quantity is greater than $1$, it is clear that the desired inequality continues to hold for $a=0$ with this choice of $c_{r,\varepsilon}$. \end{proof}

-\begin{remark} The first (respectively, second) inequality in Lemma~\ref{lem:Peter_Paul} is akin to \eqref{eqn:convexity_consequence} (respectively, \eqref{eqn:distance_comparison}) and as such it is sometimes referred to as a ``rob Peter to pay Paul'' inequality or a ``Peter-Paul'' inequality, since for $p > 1$ and small $\varepsilon$ it shows that we can reduce the coefficient of $a^p$ (respectively, $d^p(x'',y)$) in the left-hand side of the inequality by increasing the coefficient of $b^p$ (respectively, $d^p(x',x'')$). \end{remark}
+\begin{remark} The inequality in Lemma~\ref{lem:Peter_Paul} is akin to \eqref{eqn:distance_comparison} and as such it is sometimes referred to as a ``rob Peter to pay Paul'' inequality or a ``Peter-Paul'' inequality, since for $r\ge0$ and small $\varepsilon$ it shows that we can reduce the coefficient of $d^r(x'',y)$ in the right-hand side of the inequality by increasing the coefficient of $d^r(x',x'')$. \end{remark}